rohitramlakhan/thesis/README.md

 If the links do not work, an alternative method to visualising the case studies in Cesium Sandcastle is: <br>

-1. For case 1: download the files cs1_cesium_javascript.js and cs1_cesium_css.css from the folder case_almere/Cesium JS or
+1. For case 1: download the files cs1_cesium_javascript.js and cs1_cesium_css.css from the folder case_almere/Cesium JS or <br>
    for case 2: download the files cs2_cesium_javascript.js and cs2_cesium_css.css from the folder case_heinenoord/Cesium JS. <br>
 2. Open the files with Notepad or Notepad++. <br>
 3. Go to https://sandcastle.cesium.com/. <br>